Peketeus/PlaylistMaker/README.md

 3. Create a `.env` file in the root directory and add the necessary [environment variables](#environment-variables).

-    You need your own API key to be able to use this application.
-You can obtain an API key from Spotify: [Spotify Developer Portal](https://developer.spotify.com/documentation/web-api)
+    You need your own clientID to be able to use this application.
+You can obtain the clientID from Spotify: [Spotify Developer Portal](https://developer.spotify.com/documentation/web-api)

 4. Start the development server: